Rick-Kirkham/office-js-docs-pr/docs/excel/excel-tutorial-create-table.md

 This is the first step in a series of tutorials.
 Each one adds to the same project.

->**Note**: If you haven't already, please go through the [Excel add-in quickstart that uses jQuery](excel-add-ins-get-started-jquery.md).
+>**Note**: If you haven't already, please read [Excel add-in quickstart that uses jQuery](excel-add-ins-get-started-jquery.md).
 In particular, be sure that you know how to sideload an Excel add-in for testing.

 This first tutorial shows you how to programmatically add a table to a worksheet, populate the table with data, and then format it.
-It also shows you how to test that the user's version of Excel supports the Excel.js version that your add-in uses.
+It also shows you how to test that your add-in supports the user's current version of Excel.

 ## Prerequisites

-To use this tutorial, you will need to have the following installed.
+To use this tutorial, you need to have the following installed.

 - Excel 2016, version 1711 (Build 8730.1000 Click-to-Run) or later.
 You might need to be an Office Insider to get this version.
 For more information, see [Be an Office Insider](https://products.office.com/en-us/office-insider?tab=tab-1).
 - [Node and npm](https://nodejs.org/en/)